pauladigun/PhysConDL-Solar-Bias-Correction/README.md

 **Email**: pauladigun7@gmail.com
 **Institution**: University of Tsukuba, Department of Engineering Mechanics and Energy

-**Disclaimer**: Disclaimer: This repository contains research code templates and incomplete implementations.
-The complete, fully functional code will be made available following publication of the associated research paper.
-The current incomplete components are intentionally provided to demonstrate the scientific methodology while protecting intellectual property during the peer review process.
+**Disclaimer**: This repository contains research code templates and partial implementations.
+For access to the complete implementation, please contact the corresponding author